aws-samples/mwaa-disaster-recovery/PYPIDOC.md

 If you want to use the solution with [aws-mwaa-local-runner](https://github.com/aws/aws-mwaa-local-runner), change the `storage_type` argument from `S3` to `LOCAL_FS`.
 The backup will be located in the `dags/data` folder or more generally at the `dags/<path_prefix>` folder of the local runner project.

-Here is the sample run of the backup workflow:
+Here is a sample run of the backup workflow:

 ![Backup Workflow](https://github.com/aws-samples/mwaa-disaster-recovery/blob/main/design/BackupRun.png?raw=true)